cgwire/kitsu-publisher-deprecated/README.rst

         - It adds the adequate component to the Blender UI (Window > Launch Kitsu)

         After setting the path of the project, you must place the add-on with your other start-up files in the folder (https://docs.blender.org/manual/en/latest/advanced/blender_directory_layout.html).
+        You can also set in this file the variable 'kitsu_host' with the URL of your instance of Kitsu, so that users won't fill it every time.
     - Maya :
         A Maya userSetup.py is provided, which makes two things :

         - It adds the path of the gazu publisher to the sys.path variable.
 To do that, you must manually set the 'gazupublisher_folder' variable at the beginning with the path of the project.
         - It adds the adequate component to the Maya UI

+        You can also set in this file the variable 'kitsu_host' with the URL of your instance of Kitsu, so that users won't fill it every time.

 Standalone mode